-In February 2012, The Adjutant General (TAG) of the California National Guard, Major General David S. Baldwin, worked with his Staff and the Speaker of the Assembly, John A. Perez, to tackle the California National Guard unemployment rate.
+In February 2012, The Adjutant General (TAG) of the California National Guard, Major General David S. Baldwin, worked with his staff and the Speaker of the Assembly, John A. Perez, to tackle the California National Guard unemployment rate.
 The goal was to reduce it by 25% in a year, which was accomplished and exceeded.
-To date, Work For Warriors has helped place over 5000 Service Members, Veterans and Spouses into gainful employment.
-Additionally, Work For Warriors has over 350 business partners throughout the state.
+Since then, we've had the pleasure and honor of serving California's veteran community through employment assistance and training.
+With the initial intent to help California National Guard service members, we've grown, expanded and created over 900 business partnerships throughout California.

 We succeed when you succeed

-A team of 18 Service Members and Veterans operate Work for Warriors.
+A team of 17 Service Members and Veterans operate Work for Warriors.
 They match the skill sets of our highly qualified Service Members, Veterans, and Spouses with the needs of civilian employers.
-Businesses who want to hire experienced Service Members will only have to contact our Resource Managers, who serve as the single point of contact for their employment needs.
+Businesses who want to hire experienced Service Members will only have to contact our Veteran Staffing Consultants, who serve as the single point of contact for their employment needs.

 1. Contact Work for Warriors (WFW)